 There are two primary reasons for this:

 First, in essence One Community is establishing itself to place maximum profits into our non-profit and global goals.
 However, there are elements of One Community that will not legally fall under the umbrella of a non-profit and these areas will need to be classified and taxed as for-profit ventures operated under a separate legal entity.
-We also see it as a positive thing for both One Community and Visitors so long as we offer enough value that people feel good about the investment in the for-profit elements of One Community.
+We also see it as a positive for both One Community and Visitors so long as we offer enough value that people feel good about their investment in the for-profit elements of One Community.
 In this way we hope to demonstrate and spread Highest Good economics as part of our model too.

 Second is our goal to demonstrate and open source share a model that is A) sustainable and B) can meet the needs of as many people as possible.
 In the case of the model being sustainable, we do not consider any model that operates 100% on donations as a sustainable and duplicable solution because donated resources are limited.
 Revenue is also necessary to purchase everything that cannot be produced effectively internally like machinery, appliances, technology, clothing, some food items, vehicles, etc. These items will differ for different people in different locations and an effective revenue stream addresses this.